SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 sample_variables(data) # metadata
 {% endhighlight %}

-#### Let's plot the sequence distribution per OTU and per sample
+#### Distribution per OTU and per sample
-#### First, create a dataframe with nreads : the sorted number of reads per OTU, sorted : the index of the sorted OTU and type : OTU
+Let's plot the sequence distribution per OTU and per sample First, create a dataframe with nreads : the sorted number of reads per OTU, sorted : the index of the sorted OTU and type : OTU
 {% highlight r %}
 readsumsdf <- data.frame(nreads = sort(taxa_sums(data), TRUE),
                         sorted = 1:ntaxa(data),
                         type = "OTU")
 {% endhighlight %}

-#### These are the first rows of our dataframe
+These are the first rows of our dataframe
 {% highlight r %}
 readsumsdf %>% head()
 {% endhighlight %}

-#### We can plot this dataframe using ggplot
+We can plot this dataframe using ggplot
 {% highlight r %}
 ggplot(readsumsdf,
        aes(x = sorted, y = nreads)) +